bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic html is the gramatically correct way to use html in order to format the content in a website

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+with inline, the major difference is that inline-block allows to set a width and height on the element, with inline-block, the top and bottom margins/paddings are respected, but with inline they are not.

 3. What are the 4 areas of the box model?

+the content -> padding -> border -> margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+it goes along the main axis, which would be the x axis

 5. Explain why git is valuable to a team of developers.

+git allows a team of developers to simaltaniously work on a project without getting in eachothers way, they are able to compare new work with old and revert back to a version that worked previously if something goes wrong.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.